Main Menu

 Notable Cases

-• Visa as a defendant in nationwide antitrust class actions and massive opt-out cases brought by Walmart, Home Depot, Target, Amazon, Delta Airlines, and other national retailers relating to credit card swipe fees.
+• Visa as a defendant in nationwide antitrust class actions and massive opt-out cases brought by Walmart, Home Depot, Target, Amazon, Delta Airlines, and other national retailers relating to credit card antitrust issues.

 • Visa in lawsuits brought by Walmart and Kroger relating to verification methods for debit cards.